anp-scp/django-to-rest/docs/index.md

 ![Django To Rest](img/large_logo_black.png){ width="300"; align=left }

 Django To Rest is small tool that helps to expose REST api(s) for django models with minimum effort.
 This utility is for one who uses `Django REST Framework` for writing REST APIs.
 The tool enables you to focus only on the code needed explicitly.
-The tool handles all boilerplate.
+The tool handles all boilerplate for writing CRUD APIs.
 Some of the features are:

 * Just add a decorator at top of a model and REST api(s) are created.
 That's the work!!!
 * Options like filtering and ordering are avilable by default for model fields